ligato/docs/docs/intro/overview.md

 ### What to do next?

+Wnat to learn more about Ligato?

 * Read about the [concepts][concepts] used in Ligato.
 * Learn how to use Ligato in **User Guide** section.

-Want to develop with Ligato?
+Want to start developing with Ligato?

 * Go through tutorials in **Tutorial** section for guided development.
 * Try to make your own plugin with the help of the **Developer Guide**